congjuny/WebMVC.js/README.md

 - 🧠 **Model-driven state management** (Observer-style and Proxy based)
 - ⚡ **JSX support** (via a lightweight `h()` function). support both class and className attributes for easy migrations.
 - 🔁 **Automatic re-render on model changes**.
 The default behavior is re-rendering the whole component with a quick merge algorithm to minimize UI updates.
 This should be efficient for the vast majority of use cases.
 You may override it with your own update() function if you want more control on your component re-rendering.
 You have direct access to any DOM element with a "ref" attribute.
-- 🧼 **Minimal runtime**, no dependencies
+- 🧼 **Minimal runtime**, no runtime dependencies
 - 👉 **File-Based routing** to encourage neat project organization.
 Automatic route discovery - a file directory is mapped to a route if it contains a page.jsx file with a default export.
-Dynamic import so that a chunk for a directory is loaded only when the corresponding route is accessed.
+We use dynamic import so that a chunk for a directory is loaded only when the corresponding route is accessed.
 Also support preload if needed.
 - 🛠 Built with **Vite**, it's the JSX transformer through a lightweight `h()` and live server.

 ## 🚀 Getting Started